bernardosulzbach/bernardosulzbach.github.io/about/index.md

 # This website

-This is my general-purpose personal website and blog.

-My main goal is to create a set of good and useful pages and posts about a wide variety of topics, with special focus on computer science and software engineering.
+This is my personal website.
+My main goal with it is to create a set of good and useful pages and posts about a wide variety of topics, with special focus on computer science and software engineering.

-If you would like to make any changes to a post, either e-mail me your suggestion or open a pull request (or issue) on GitHub and I will analyse your idea.
+If you would like to make any changes to a post, or even write a post or page of your own, just e-mail me your suggestions or open a pull request on GitHub.

-Old posts are not moved to the "top" when they are edited, therefore some posts created months (or even years) ago may be more up-to-date than the "newest" post.

 # Contact information